 Each year over 30,000 students in grades K-12 experience the wonder of live orchestral music through MSO Concerts for Schools.
 These curriculum-based programs feature great works of the vast symphonic repertoire performed by the professional musicians of the Milwaukee Symphony Orchestra.

-Educational and engaging concert narration, teacher preparation materials, and classroom visits by Forte Volunteer League docents give students the knowledge needed to grasp the music in greater depth.
-By understanding works in context, students see ties between music and literature, history, visual art, and a variety of cultural influences.
+Educational and engaging concert narration, preparation materials, and classroom visits by Forte Volunteer League docents give students the knowledge needed to grasp the music in greater depth.
+By understanding works in context, students develop a lifelong desire to hear orchestral music and a personal connection to the Milwaukee Symphony Orchestra.

 Seating will be assigned based on group size and accessibility needs.